UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 JIT with minimal optimization during startup of an app.
 Once things are up and going the engine can come back to re-generate the functions with full optimization.
 All sorts of possibilities exist, but the basics of how the lazy and eager generation works doesn't change no matter what approach a given language or runtime wants to use.
+For most DSLs like Kaleidoscope these tradeoffs are not generally relevant as the fundamental point is to simplify expression of a particular domain problem in domain terminology.
+Performance tradeoffs are often not that important for such cases.